 Holidays, memories, and seasonal fire hazards abound during the winter months.
 Since more people use fireplaces, candles, and even kitchen appliances during winter, incidents of residential fires also rise this time of the year.
 You can keep your Dacula home and family safe by equipping yourself with basic winter fire safety.
 These simple tips can help you avoid the most common causes of winter fires and help ensure you have a safe and pleasant winter season.

 Like fireplaces, candles are another possible source of residential fires.
 You should be cautious around open flames.
-According to the National Fire Protection Association, candles start an average of 7,610 home structure fires each year.
-To maintain a low fire risk, you must keep candles away from flammable materials like curtains, houseplants, and home decor items.
-Remember also to never move a candle that has melted wax pooling in the center, and never -ever- leave a lit candle unattended.
+According to the National Fire Protection Association, candles start an average of 7,610 home structure fires yearly.
+Keep candles away from flammable materials like curtains, houseplants, and home decor items to maintain a low fire risk.
+Remember to never move a candle that has melted wax pooling in the center, and never -ever- leave a lit candle unattended.
 If you do this, your candle-lit evenings will always be safe.

 It’s no wonder that many of our winter holidays are associated with delicious meals.
-But all this extra cooking can also make kitchen fires more common during the winter months.
+But all this extra cooking can also make kitchen fires more common in winter.
 According to the U.S. Fire Administration, there are more than 189,000 cooking fires in the U.S. each year.
 These fires are usually caused by food or kitchen appliances left unattended.

-To keep kitchen fires from ruining your holidays, make sure you are in the kitchen at all times when simmering or baking food.
+To keep kitchen fires from ruining your holidays, ensure you are always in the kitchen when simmering or baking food.
 A timer will also come in handy to remind you to remove food from the stove or oven when you’re done cooking.
-A lot of cooking fires happen on stovetops, so make sure you keep flammable objects like dish towels and other fabrics far from your stove before you turn any burners on.
-Another safety tip is to clean up spills or overflowing food immediately and to use pots and pans that are in good condition.
+Many cooking fires happen on stovetops, so make sure you keep flammable objects like dish towels and other fabrics far from your stove before you turn any burners on.
+Another safety tip is to immediately clean up spills or overflowing food and use pots and pans in good condition.

 If your holiday cooking involves frying, you should be extra careful around hot oil.
-Boiling water or oil should not be left unattended and you must always have a pot lid nearby.
-If the oil starts to flame up, cover the pot with the lid, turn the heat off, and allow the stove and pot to cool down.
+Boiling water or oil should not be left unattended; you must always have a pot lid nearby.
+Cover the pot with the lid, turn the heat off, and allow the stove and pot to cool down if the oil starts to flame up.